Sumner Welles: Personal life

 In 1923, Slater obtained a divorce from Welles in Paris "on grounds of abandonment and refusal to live with his wife".

 Welles occasionally gained public notice for his art dealings.
 In 1925, for example, he sold a collection of Japanese screens that had been on exhibit at the Metropolitan Museum of Art for several years.

 On June 27, 1925, Welles married Mathilde Scott Townsend (1885–1949), "a noted international beauty" whose portrait had been painted by John Singer Sargent, in upstate New York.
-Until World War II, the Welles' lived on Massachusetts Avenue in Washington, D.C., in the landmark Townsend Mansion, which later became the home of the Cosmos Club.
+Until World War II, the Welleses lived on Massachusetts Avenue in Washington, D.C., in the landmark Townsend Mansion, which later became the home of the Cosmos Club.
 Mathilde died of peritonitis in 1949 while vacationing in Switzerland with Welles.

 Welles spent the bulk of his time a few miles outside of Washington in the Maryland countryside at a 49-room "country cottage" known as Oxon Hill Manor designed for him by Jules Henri de Sibour and built on a 245-acre property in 1929.
 He entertained foreign dignitaries and diplomats there and hosted informal meetings of senior officials.
 FDR used the site as an occasional escape from the city as well.

 On January 8, 1952, Welles married Harriette Appleton Post, a childhood friend (and a granddaughter of architect George B. Post, designer of the New York Stock Exchange) who had previously married and divorced twice, and had resumed the use of her maiden name, in New York City at the bride's home on Fifth Avenue.

 He died on September 24, 1961, at age 68 in Bernardsville, New Jersey.
 He is buried in Rock Creek Cemetery in Washington, D.C.

 Legacy

 The biography written by his son Benjamin Welles concludes:

 Sumner Welles made four major contributions to the Roosevelt era.
 He conceived and carried out the Good Neighbor policy, arguably the all-time, high-water mark in U.S.–Latin American relations.
 With Roosevelt, Churchill and Alexander Cadogan, he wrote the Atlantic Charter, the cornerstone of the United Nations.
 In mid–World War II, at FDR's direction, he drafted the original UN Charter.
 And during and after the war, he threw his support behind a national homeland for the Jews: Israel.
 The Good Neighbor policy and the Atlantic Charter are largely memories.
 The United Nations and Israel endure.

 Winston Churchill, who made the phrase "No comment" famous, cited Welles as his source for the cryptic response.

-Welles' papers are held by the National Archives at the Franklin D. Roosevelt Library in Hyde Park, New York.
+Welles's papers are held by the National Archives at the Franklin D. Roosevelt Library in Hyde Park, New York.

-The street adjacent to the current Embassy of the United States in Riga, Latvia was named after Sumner Welles (as Samnera Velsa iela) in 2012.
+The street adjacent to the current Embassy of the United States in Riga, Latvia, was named after Sumner Welles (as Samnera Velsa iela) in 2012.